madhurimarawat/Web-Scrapper-Functions/README.md

   <li><b>Zipfile:</b> Python module for creating, extracting, and manipulating ZIP archives, essential for efficient data storage and transfer tasks.</li>
 </ul>

 ---
+## Web Scraper Limitations

+The web app has a limit of 100MB.
+Once this limit is reached, the app will not be able to scrape additional content.
+If you need to scrape more content, please run the app locally.

+---